Doeme/Fb2RSS/README.md

 --------------

 - Install a D Compiler and Phobos Runtime
-- Make sure to add ./kxml/source/ as an includepath.
+- Make sure to add ./kxml/source/kxml/xml.d to the input files of the compilercall

 Usage
 --------------